Home » Hostile Work Environments and Workplace Harassment » What is a Hostile Work Environment?

 We’ve all heard horror stories about bad bosses and toxic coworkers.
 Backstabbing, spreading rumors, and harassment can make it impossible to get your job done.

 But when does it cross the line into a hostile work environment?
-And when do you need a hostile work environment attorney?
+And when do you need a hostile work environment lawyer?

 Employment laws guarantee your right to a workplace free from harassment and hostile conduct.
-You need to understand your rights to protect them.
+But before you can protect your rights, you have to understand them.

 What is a toxic work environment?
 And how do you prove a hostile work environment?